krishyeah/sudoku-solver/README.md

-This is my Sudoku solver# sudokusolver
+This is my Sudoku solver